lin-jinwei/OneTo3D/README.md

-# OneTo3D: One Image to Editable Dynamic 3D Model and Video Generation
+# OneTo3D: One Image to Re-editable Dynamic 3D Model and Video Generation

 Project Code For Paper: OneTo3D: One Image to Editable Dynamic 3D Model and Video Generation